NCERT Solutions for Class 12 Physics Chapter 14 Semiconductor Electronics : Materials, Devices and Simple Circuits

 Q 6.
 In half-wave rectification, what is the output frequency if the input frequency is 50 Hz.
 What is the output frequency of a full-wave rectifier for the same input frequency?

-For a half-wave rectifier, the output frequency is equal to the input frequency, in this case, the output frequency of the half-wave rectifier is 50 Hz.
+For a half-wave rectifier, the output frequency is equal to the input frequency, in this case, the input frequency of the half-wave rectifier is 50 Hz.

 On the other hand, the output frequency for a full-wave rectifier is twice the input frequency.